vjoel/spinoza/README.md

 * The performance and error modeling should optionally be statistical, with variation using some distribution.

-* Model IO latency and compute time.
+* Model IO latency and compute time, in addition to currently modeled network latency.

 * `Log#time_replicated` should be a function of the reading node and depend on the link characteristics between that node and the writing node.